deepakuppala/vertex/README.md

 Students struggle to connect classroom learning with real-world skills, certifications, and job opportunities.
 Current platforms are fragmented and fail to provide a single ecosystem for learning, internships, and professional growth.

 💡 **Proposed Solution:**
-**Vertex AI** bridges the gap by providing an AI-driven student career acceleration ecosystem — offering curated learning paths, resume tools, certifications, projects, hackathons, and internships — all within one integrated platform.
+**Vertex** bridges the gap by providing a student career acceleration ecosystem — offering curated learning paths, resume tools, certifications, projects, hackathons, and internships — all within one integrated platform.

 🎯 **Target Users / Use Cases:**
 - College students seeking structured learning and internships.